matteeyah/respondo/docs/tickets.md

 internal note form, click the note (<i class="fas fa-sticky-note"></i>) button below the ticket you want to respond to.

-### Solving / Opening
+### Solving / Re-Opening

-You can Solve open tickets and Open solved tickets.
-Click the solve or open (<i class="fas fa-check"></i>/<i class="fas fa-folder-open"></i>) button below the ticket you want to change the status of.
-Only members of a brand can Solve or Open tickets that belong to that brand.
+You can Solve open tickets and Re-Open solved tickets.
+Click the solve or reopen (<i class="fas fa-check"></i>/<i class="fas fa-folder-open"></i>) button below the ticket you want to change the status of.
+Only members of a brand can Solve or Reopen tickets that belong to that brand.
 If you solve a ticket that has replies, all of its descendants will automatically be solved as well.
-If you open a ticket that has replies, all of its ascendants will automatically be opened as well.
+If you reopen a ticket that has replies, all of its ascendants will automatically be reopened as well.

 ### Personal account